rozwalak/Vibe_Analysis/refinement_workflow.md

 ```
 This is just an example.
 Adapt it to produce the expected results described below:

-Columns in the output tsv file:
+Columns in the output SRS473742_stats.tsv file:
 - reference [ID of the reference genome]
 - reference_length [length of the reference genome]
 - n_reads [aligned reads in the bam file]